yushundong/PyGDebias/README.md

 ## How to contribute
-You are welcome to become part of this project, see [contribute guide](https://) for more information.
+You are welcome to become part of this project.
+See [contribute guide](https://github.com/yushundong/PyGDebias/blob/main/contribute.md) for more information.

 ## Authors & Acknowledgements
 - Yushun Dong, Jing Ma, Chen Chen, Jundong Li, Zaiyi Zheng, Zhenyu Lei